opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 **Pros:**

 * No need to reinvent the integrated scheduling mechanism, since we can leverage ODFE Job scheduler plugin.
-* Extending job scheduler plugin will allow us to make sure that only one instance of Kibana handles report generation and thus eliminate coordination among Kibana instances.
+* Extending job scheduler plugin will allow us to make sure that only one instance of OpenSearch Dashboards handles report generation and thus eliminate coordination among OpenSearch Dashboards instances.

 **Cons:**